amirouche/arew-scheme/src/arew/untangle/index.md

 On top of `untangle` is implemented the HTTP library `hyperserver`.

-This library exposes four new types with constructors and predicates:
+This library exposes six new types with constructors and predicates:

 - `make-untangle`, and `untangle?`
 - `make-untangle-channel` and `untangle-channel?`